lbugnon/SVR/README.md

 A simple script to train a Support Vector Machine for Regression (SVR) using MATLAB quadratic programming functions.

-Modified from original version of Ronny Clark (https://uk.mathworks.com/matlabcentral/fileexchange/43429-support-vector-regression)

-- Optimized kernel and matrix operations for a better performance.
+Modified from original version of Ronny Clark (https://uk.mathworks.com/matlabcentral/fileexchange/43429-support-vector-regression), optimizing kernel and matrix operations for a better performance.

 Example usage: